gvwilson/sdxpy/src/finale/index.md

 your help would be very welcome: please see [%x intro %] and [%x contrib %] for more information.

+Finally,
+experienced developers know that programming well isn't enough.
+If you work yourself to exhaustion, leave people out of important discussions, or base your opinions on TED talks, you may create a good implementation of the wrong thing.
+On a larger scale,
+programmers have enabled [%i "pervasive surveillance" %][%/i%], online [%i "harassment" %][%/i%] and [%i "radicalization" %][%/i%], and the [%i "algorithmic inequality" %]concentration of wealth and power[%/i%] in a few unaccountable hands.
+If we truly want to make the world a better place, we need to focus on making things that are good as well as making things well.

 <div class="center" markdown="1">
 Start where you are.<br/>
 Use what you have.<br/>